ErikMuir/chess-engine/README.md

 # chess-engine

-A javascript chess engine with React chess GUI
+A javascript chess engine with React GUI

 ## Upcoming Features